Art Therapy for Mental Health

 The ability of an art therapist to diagnose depends on their qualifications.
 If they are licensed mental health professionals who use art therapy as one of the means of therapy, they are equipped to diagnose their clients.

 Art therapy is popular across the world to promote mental well-being.
-While it is used in hospitals and medical centers to treat mental health conditions, it can also be used in schools and other institutions in collaboration with mental health organizations for maximum productivity.
+While it is used in hospitals and medical centres to treat mental health conditions, it can also be used in schools and other institutions in collaboration with mental health organisations for maximum productivity.

 Why do people seek art therapy?